slcs-jsc/jurassic/docs/manual/installation.md

 ## Configuring the build

-JURASSIC uses a Makefile-based build system.
-Prior to compilation, you may need to edit the Makefile or set make variables to match your local compiler and MPI setup.
+JURASSIC uses a Makefile-based build system in `src/Makefile`.
+Prior to compilation, you may need to edit that file or set make variables to match your local compiler and MPI setup.

 Typical configuration options include:

-- Selection of the Fortran and C compilers
+- Selection of the C compiler and any optional external toolchains
 - Compiler optimization and debugging flags
 - Enabling or disabling MPI support (retrieval only)
 - Enabling OpenMP parallelization